 This type of layout tends to force the ball back to the goalkeeper before he resigns to playing it long, where RB are well positioned to recover the first and second balls before restarting their attacking phase.
 The video below illustrates this.
 With little or no safe short-passing options available, the keeper has no choice but to play it long.
 The Salzburg defenders and holding midfielder consistently perform well at winning the aerial battles, with ring-fencing players well prepared to recover the knock-downs.
 Their high level of presence in central areas also aids the recovery of 2nd and 3rd balls.

 Teams often take advantage of opponents who press by exploiting the space behind the midfield pressure.
-It’s often difficult for the back line to retain vertical compaction when the pressure from the midfield and forward lines in front of them is aggressive.
+It’s often difficult for the back line to retain vertical compactness when the pressure from the midfield and forward lines in front of them is aggressive.
 This can sometimes lead to a gap opening up between the lines, and if the team in possession are adept at bypassing the first two lines of pressure, the possibility exists to exploit this space.

 However, Salzburg’s diamond midfield layout aids in preventing this from occurring.
-It effectively provides five lines, making it easier to retain vertical compaction.
+It effectively provides five lines, making it easier to retain vertical compactness.
 Furthermore, the space that would normally exist between the lines is occupied by the holding midfielder.

-Instead of marking individuals during an opponent’s build-up, the Red Bull attackers tend to mark the spaces between players in order to retain access to two options at once.
+Instead of marking individuals during an opponent’s build-up, the Red Bull forwards tend to mark the spaces between players in order to retain access to two options at once.
 If the keeper takes the risk of playing out, the attacker closest to the receiving defender presses the ball while shutting off the passing option to his second man with the use of a cover shadow.
 It’s a risk that doesn’t represent great potential for the opponents, and so they usually don’t take it.

 While they mostly aim to force the opponents long on goalkicks, Salzburg occasionally allow them to progress out of the first phase while guiding them into a trap.
 Again, they shut off the centre, angling their pressure so as to facilitate passes towards the flanks before squeezing the space around the receiver and forcing a turnover.